bbilger/jrestless/README.md

   * Contains interfaces used by [jrestless-aws-gateway-handler](aws/gateway/jrestless-aws-gateway-handler) and might be of interest for local development, as well.
   * [Read More...](aws/gateway/jrestless-aws-gateway-core)
 * **jrestless-aws-service-handler** [ ![Download](https://api.bintray.com/packages/bbilger/maven/jrestless-aws-service-handler/images/download.svg) ](https://bintray.com/bbilger/maven/jrestless-aws-service-handler/_latestVersion)
-  * Provides an  AWS Lambda RequestHandler that delegates requests - in a HTTP format - to Jersey.
+  * Provides an AWS Lambda RequestHandler that delegates requests - in an HTTP format - to Jersey.
 This is intended but not limited to call one Lambda function from another.
   * [Read More...](aws/service/jrestless-aws-service-handler)
 * **jrestless-aws-service-core** [ ![Download](https://api.bintray.com/packages/bbilger/maven/jrestless-aws-service-core/images/download.svg) ](https://bintray.com/bbilger/maven/jrestless-aws-service-core/_latestVersion)
   * Contains interfaces and classes used by [jrestless-aws-service-handler](aws/service/jrestless-aws-service-handler), [jrestless-aws-service-feign-client](aws/service/jrestless-aws-service-feign-client) and might be of interest for local development, as well.